Definitions, rights, and responsibilities

 - The activities of the working group must be "practical, as opposed to purely academic or intellectual".
 Health professionals are facilitators and doers.
 The skills that are learned demand application to real problems.

 - There must be a "strong internal organization of members" of the work group.
 All professions have one or more professional organizations or associations to which members may or may be required to belong.

-From a practical viewpoint, professionals are also distinguished by lay persons by one or more of the following credentialing systems: (1) being awarded a specialized degree by an accredited institution, (2) passing a specialized examination, (3) possessing a license to practice, (4) being admitted to a qualifying association.
+From a practical viewpoint, professionals are also distinguished by lay persons via one or more of the following credentialing systems: (1) being awarded a specialized degree by an accredited institution; (2) passing a specialized examination; (3) possessing a license to practice; and/or (4) being admitted to a qualifying association.

 There are several general characteristics and associated responsibilities of being a health care professional:

 - Being a member of a profession requires education, training, and supervised experience above the usual level.
 In most health professions, this is accomplished in post-baccalaureate professional programs.
 As a part of the professional program, this includes acquiring of a theoretical body of knowledge, based on good science that relates to the theory of practice.
 Admission to post-baccalaureate professional programs requires superior performance and demonstration of professional potential at previous levels.
 At some stage in the educational process, selection from larger pool of applicants ensures that only the better applicants are admitted into the professional program.
 Professional programs are selective, but selection is made on the basis of qualifications and not the ability to pay for it.